eoyilmaz/stalker_pyramid/README.md

 =====

 Stalker Pyramid is the Pyramid Web App package based on [Stalker](https://github.com/eoyilmaz/stalker).
 Basically it supplies the web interfaces to the system.
-It is also licensed under LGPL v2.1.
+It is also licensed under MIT License.

 Features:
  * Designed for animation and VFX Studios.